 Each of the policies Lewis advocates so strenuously (and for which, by his own admission, he has gained the ear of political leaders in many developing countries – including India – as well as the leading G7 economies) is a policy that directly benefits the global supermarket chains that are his paymasters.

 What US company stood to benefit more than almost any other from offshore outsourcing to China in the 2000s?
 Wal-Mart.
 Offshoring made it possible to bring in shiploads of cheap consumer goods from China and sell them by the million to poor US families for whom these rock-bottom prices concealed the real fall in the value of their incomes.
 Meanwhile the deindustrialisation of huge swathes of America added to the numbers of desperate people prepared to come and work for the company for equally rock-bottom wages.
-Interestingly, opinion poll after opinion poll has shown that most US workers would prefer to forego some of the cheapness of goods in favour of decent jobs with decent wages but workers are always an electoral minority and under both Clinton and Bush it was a safe bet that people would be more likely to vote for those who could deliver cheap goods rather than fair wages.
+Interestingly, opinion poll after opinion poll has shown that most US workers would prefer to forego some of the cheapness of goods in favour of decent jobs with decent wages but workers are always an electoral minority and under both Clinton and Bush it was a safe bet that the larger electorate (including the elderly and the economically inactive as well as workers) would be more likely to vote for those who could deliver cheap goods rather than fair wages.

 What about the obsession with planning laws?
 Lewis rants at some length about how difficult it is to get planning permission for new developments in many parts of the world and complains bitterly that Europeans tend to over-value their historic buildings.
 Why does this annoy him so much? because planning restrictions make it difficult for Carrefour and Tesco to build huge out-of-town hypermarkets.